Cyber Coverage Explained: Sub-limits and Coinsurance

 - The average ransom payout in 2021 was $142,637.
 Then there’s additional costs from business interruption, forensic services, legal teams, and more.

 - With rates of claims rising, insurers are taking a hard look at riskier portfolios and thinking of ways to limit losses that were not being considered in past years.

-All this results in more responsibility being placed on policyholders than ever before.
+In response, more responsibility is being placed on policyholders.
 With heightened risks, underwriters are looking at organizations to do their part in preventing losses.
-That means greater expectations for security measures, but also accounts for the growing popularity of coinsurance clauses.
-The belief is there’s an incentive for policyholders to take more action when the severity of the expenses of the claim can immediately impact them.
-For example, they may notify insurers faster of suspicious activity with co-insurance clauses to prevent greater losses.
+They want to see better security controls paired with tighter coinsurance clauses.
+The belief is there’s an incentive for policyholders to take action faster when the expenses of the claim immediately impact them.
+With their businesses' money on the line (through coinsurance), they may notify insurers faster of suspicious activity to speed up the response.